mindplace/stack-for-yourself/_posts/2016-01-01-frontend-part-2-design-and-assets.md

 tags: [frontend]
 ---

-# TL;DR
+# If nothing else, bookmark these...
 Check out this resource for [free front-end stuff you can use in your projects](http://www.premiumpixels.com/).
+And if you do NOTHING ELSE, bookmark [Unsplash](https://unsplash.com/)!

 <hr>